croct-tech/plug-react/README.md

 #### Fault tolerance

-We strongly recommend always specifying the `fallback` property to ensure your app behaves the same way regardless of the personalization.
-In this way, the UI will still be fully functional even in maintenance windows.
+We strongly recommend specifying the `fallback` property in client-side rendered applications to ensure your app behaves the same way regardless of the personalization.
+In this way, the UI will still be fully functional even in maintenance windows. **Specifying the `fallback` is required for server-side rendering (SSR).**

 The following example shows how you can specify a fallback behaviour for the docs link: